aidanreilly/owncloud_qs/installing/configuring_owncloud.md

   ),

 ```
 Then, restart Apache:
 ```shell
 	sudo systemctl restart httpd
 ```

-Configuring the ownCloud server web address for access outside the local network is beyond the scope of this Quickstart guide.
+Configuring the ownCloud server web address for access outside of the local network is beyond the scope of this Quickstart guide.
 To learn more, visit [Changing Your ownCloud URL](https://doc.ownCloud.com/server/admin_manual/installation/changing_the_web_route.html).